 8. Become a mystery shopper

 When you are a mystery shopper, you have to work for your food.
 But it can be a good deal if you’re an observant person and a decent writer.

 Mystery shoppers sample everything from fancy steakhouses to fast-food joints.
 Often you have to remember how you were greeted and what was offered, while timing how long it takes to get your food.
 Sometimes, you’re required to order certain items or to make specific requests.
 It isn’t for everyone, but it can be a good way to score free food.

 9. Be involved and active in your community

 Finally, it pays to be an active part of your community.

 The breakfast meet-and-greet with your city council members may be accompanied by a spread of coffee and doughnuts.
-PTO meetings may be fueled by sandwiches and juice.
+Parent-teacher group meetings may be fueled by sandwiches and juice.
 Lectures at the local historical society may offer crackers and cheese to go along with the food for thought you’ll be receiving from the speaker.
 Plus, there are volunteer receptions, work group dinners and conferences with sit-down meals to attend.

 Where else do you find free food?
 Tell us in the comments below or on our Facebook page.